RobertTalbert/discretecs/MTH225-Winter2026/assignments/Problem Set 4.md

 ## Problem 1: Injective/surjective examples

 1. For each part below, give a separate example of a function from $\mathbb{N}$ (the natural numbers) to $\mathbb{N}$ with the stated properties.
 If no such function exists, say so and explain why.
 Each function can be a formula, verbal description, diagram, table, or some other representation but it must be clear how your function maps input to output.
 (Note: you are giving four different functions, one per part — not a single function that satisfies all four parts at once.)

    (a) Injective, but not surjective

    (b) Surjective, but not injective

-   (c) Bijective, but not just the "identity" function that maps every element to itself (d) Neither injective nor surjective
+   (c) Bijective, but not just the "identity" function that maps every element to itself

+   (d) Neither injective nor surjective

-1. For each part below, give a separate example of a function from $\mathbb{Z}$ (the natural numbers) to $\mathbb{Z}$ with the stated properties.
+2. For each part below, give a separate example of a function from $\mathbb{Z}$ (the natural numbers) to $\mathbb{Z}$ with the stated properties.
 Unlike in part 1, please give all functions as explicit formulas this time.
 If no such function exists, say so and explain why.
 (Note: you are giving four different functions, one per part — not a single function that satisfies all four parts at once.)

    (a) Injective, but not surjective

    (b) Surjective, but not injective

-   (c) Bijective, but not just the "identity" function that maps every element to itself (d) Neither injective nor surjective
+   (c) Bijective, but not just the "identity" function that maps every element to itself

+   (d) Neither injective nor surjective

-## Problem 2: Induction practice
+## Problem 2: Induction framework practice

 Choose **two** (2) of the statements and **give a complete, clearly-stated framework of an induction proof for each statement you chose**. *A completed proof is not necessary*; just two well-constructed frameworks.
 Be sure to state clearly which two you are focusing on.